What do you want to know about SEIS?

 Risk warning: Tax relief depends on an individual's circumstances and may change in the future.
-In addition, the availability of tax relief depends on the company invested in maintaining its qualifying status.
+The availability of tax relief depends on the company maintaining its qualifying status.

 SEIS tax relief